 • Work collaboratively with local and state governmental officials, community members, and others toward solutions that will help the rivers achieve their “fishable and swimmable” state standard.

 Awareness and Stewardship.
 OARS believes that stewardship grows out of increased public understanding of the causes of--and solutions to--the problems our rivers face.
 OARS offers a variety of opportunities to get involved, enjoy, and learn about the rivers.
 Our public outreach, education, and recreational programs include: summer solstice and Earth Day celebrations, volunteer-based water quality monitoring, summer Water Wise Workshops for children, an annual Environmental Innovators Contest for high school students, public lectures with featured speakers, and (of course) this very informative website.
-OARS also publishes a newsletter 2-3 times a year and makes presentations at conferences, to civic organizations, and local schools.
+OARS also publishes a newsletter and makes presentations at conferences, to civic organizations, and local schools.

 Science.
 To ensure that decisions affecting the river are based on sound science, OARS has been monitoring the quality of the Assabet and its tributaries since 1992 and now monitors all three rivers.
 OARS has also been extremely successful in advocating for further study of the Assabet.
 As a result of OARS’ leadership, a nutrient TMDL (Total Maximum Daily Load) analysis of the Assabet and a USGS hydrologic study of the river’s aquifers were completed in 2004, and an Army Corp of Engineer's sediment remediation study was funded and was completed in 2010.